zihuaweng/algorithm-snacks/README.md

 # algorithm_snacks
-Snippets of little algorithms used in image processing and text mining in both Python, Java and C++
+Snippets of little algorithms used in image processing and text mining & all other coding challenges in Python, Java and C++

 ### Image processing
 1. affine transformation